There is no legal obligation to hire an accountant if you’re setting up a limited company. However, there are some very good reasons to do so.

 Could you manage your own company’s accounts?

-The omnipresence of seriously good online accounting software, such as FreeAgent, has been a game changer for accountants and their clients.
+The omnipresence of seriously good online accounting software, such as FreeAgent and Xero, has been a game changer for accountants and their clients.

 It has never been easier for both parties to fulfil their end of the bargain: clients can invoice directly via accounting software and reconcile transactions directly with their bank accounts.